brian-bk/fyoo/README.rst

    .. code-block:: bash

-      # Create a sqlite3 db for this example
+      # Create a sqlite3 db for these examples
       sqlite3 example.db \
       'create table if not exists
          user (username string, created date default current_date);